RamyaKappagantu/gsoc22_chaoss-final-report/README.md

 3. Thought of 2 workflows to see which performs the best:
     a.
 Computing the discourse counts within the python script.
     b.
 Computing the discourse counts within the PostgreSQL query and using it within the python script.

+### Questions and Observations:
+1. Can data_collection_date in discourse_insights table be null? - No, a timestamp is maintained everytime data is collected.
+2. augur_data.issue_message_ref table also contains data about augur_data.pull_request_message_ref so when data is collected regarding both issues and pull requests for discourse analysis worker, we need to separate the data from augur_data.issue_message_ref that are not pull requests in order to avoid redundancy.
+3. While analysing augur_data.discourse_insights table where the messages are classified into various discourse acts, I got to observe that the discourse act for the same message is different across different dates in a year.
+4. The data collected in augur_data.discourse_insights is not uniform across time.
+For example, I got to see data collected across different years(2019 - 2022) whereas after few days, I got to see only data collected in 2022.

+### To-Do's:
+1. While working on adding visualizations to machine learning workers using Dash Library, I would like to understand more about 'Data' Input type in Dash callbacks to see if we can directly send a SQL query to 'Data' input type instead of providing the raw SQL query in the code.
+2. Add more visualizations to augur machine learning workers.
+3. Work on improving the performance of the machine learning workers.
+4. Continue contributing to CHAOSS.